60 seconds with…Itad’s Impact Investing theme

 Who makes up the Impact Investing theme?

-We are a team of two staff who are able to draw on Itad’s staff of over 80 professionals dedicated to finding out what works in international development, in areas such as health, agriculture, education and climate change.
-The theme is led by me (Charley Clarke), supported by Ruth Wainwright.
-I joined Itad in 2014 and Ruth joined just recently in January 2018.
+We are a small team who are able to draw on Itad’s staff of over 80 professionals dedicated to finding out what works in international development, in areas such as health, agriculture, education and climate change.
+The theme is led by me (Charley Clarke).

 I have over 15 years’ experience in international development, with a particular focus on sustainable private sector development.
 I first became interested in the impact of business and investment on people and the environment during my university studies in geography and environmental management.
 I then went on to specialise in planning and environmental and social impact assessment of industrial and business growth projects in Laos and then Sudan.
 Following this, I have worked in multiple developing countries in Africa and the Asia-Pacific region in development management, PSD and governance and M&E. At Itad, before starting up this new theme, I led multiple results measurement initiatives in private sector development for example: the Rockefeller Foundation Digital Jobs Africa Initiative monitoring and learning (M&L), M&L for BEAM Exchange (a learning platform for market systems development) and was Itad’s initial lead for Mastercard Foundation Savings Group Learning Initiative.